Pianists know the note names of their keys — so why don't we know the note names of our frets?

 So that's all the natural notes, or white keys on the piano.

-Next, we'll move onto sharps and flats — as in F#s, Bbs, and all the rest!
+Let's move onto sharps and flats — as in F#s, Bbs, and all the rest!